 - Facilitate the implementation of enterprise and supplier development initiatives;

-- Identify and encourage the use of novel and user friendly agro-processing technologies with idiosyncratic features compatible to start-up agribusinesses;
+- Identify and encourage the use of novel and user friendly agro-processing technologies;

-- Partner and collaborate with like-minded institutions to undertake applied research on pertinent technological, financial and economic determinants affecting the agro-processing industry.
+- Collaborate with like-minded institutions to undertake applied research on pertinent technological, financial and economic determinants affecting the agro-processing industry.

 Director: Agro-processing Support